-In the Graduate School of Humanities, students benefit from small classes and close collaboration with faculty over a two-year period.
+In the Graduate School of Humanities and Social Sciences, students benefit from small classes and close collaboration with faculty over a two-year period.
 This enables the student to write a master's thesis on a technical theme.
 Through daily hard work and a positive spirit of rivalry with peers, students are exposed to a broad range of interdisciplinary topics and learn how to conduct in-depth investigation in the basic courses.
 More advanced research skills are developed and analytical and critical abilities are deepened in the advanced research courses.
 In addition, in the Career Education Program, students can take advantage of the opportunities to demonstrate and sharpen their professional and academic skills.

-Under faculty at the Graduate School of Humanities, students pursue research on a variety of academic and administrative challenges facing our modern-day society and culture.
+Under faculty at the Graduate School of Humanities and Social Sciences, students pursue research on a variety of academic and administrative challenges facing our modern-day society and culture.
 The expertise that students can expect to gain in our programs will aid them in their professions, enabling them to play vital roles in today's knowledge-based society.
 We strive to produce solid professionals: highly sophisticated and intellectual individuals with the ability to meet contemporary challenges in business, industry, and society.
 Such professionals are more equipped to analyze and solve problems drawing from a broad knowledge base, in-depth expertise, as well as from their own backgrounds.
 This ensures that they have the judgment, foresight, and initiative required to meet the needs of today's changing society.

-The Graduate School of Humanities is proud of its admission systems which encourage and support the participation of working adults and foreign students.
+The Graduate School of Humanities and Social Sciences is proud of its admission systems which encourage and support the participation of working adults and foreign students.
 Students may undertake programs on an extended schedule that includes evening classes, thus enabling them to complete coursework while maintaining daytime careers.
 Intensive Japanese language instruction is also available to help foreign students develop the required level of linguistic competencies.

-The Graduate School of Humanities provides courses in various specialized academic fields to meet a wide range of interests.
+The Graduate School of Humanities and Social Sciences provides courses in various specialized academic fields to meet a wide range of interests.
 Those with a passion for learning are warmly welcomed.
 Special screening and admission standards are available for working adults and foreign students.
 Courses can be audited by preparatory graduate students and auditors.